DCT

 - The complaint asserts independent claim 1 (Compl. ¶33).

-- A method for data transmission over first and second media that overlap in frequency.
+- Claim 1 is a method for data transmission over first and second media that overlap in frequency, comprising the elements of:

-- Computing one or more time division multiple access (TDMA) time-slot channels to be shared between the media.
+- computing one or more time division multiple access (TDMA) time-slot channels to be shared;

-- Allocating one or more time-slot channels to the first medium for data transmission.
+- allocating one or more time-slot channels to the first medium;

-- Allocating one or more of the remaining time-slot channels to the second medium for data transmission.
+- allocating one or more of the remaining time-slot channels to the second medium; and

-- Dynamically adjusting a number of time-slot channels assigned to one of the media during the data transmission to remain within limits of a desired level of service.
+- dynamically adjusting a number of time-slot channels assigned to one of the media during transmission to remain within limits of a desired level of service.

-U.S. Patent No. 7,260,153 - “Multi Input Multi Output Wireless Communication Method and Apparatus Providing Extended Range and Extended Rate Across Imperfectly Estimated Channels”
+U.S. Patent No. 7,260,153 - "Multi Input Multi Output Wireless Communication Method and Apparatus Providing Extended Range and Extended Rate Across Imperfectly Estimated Channels," issued August 21, 2007

 The Invention Explained